Kevinr99089/ReVanced.Builder/install.md

 <img src=".github/Installation/28.png">

-Perfect, the 3 applications we needed are ready to install.
-Just click on the download icon on the 3 applications
+Perfect, the 2 or 3 applications are ready to install.
+Just click on the download icon on the applications
 <img src=".github/Installation/29.png">

 Once done, Go to Home screen (or Settings > Apps), and go to MicroG settings :